Coast FIRE Calculator

 What is Coast FIRE?

-Coast FIRE is the point where you've saved enough that you can stop contributing to retirement entirely.
-Your existing investments, left alone, will grow through compound interest to reach your full FIRE number by your target retirement age.
+Coast FIRE (also called Coast FI) is the point where you've saved enough that compound growth alone will reach your full FIRE number by your target retirement age — no additional contributions needed.

 Think of it as planting a tree.
 Once it's established and big enough, you don't need to keep watering it every day—it'll grow on its own.
 Your job shifts from aggressive accumulation to simply not touching what you've built.